Investment policy statement software for money management.

 • Investment Policy Statements are easy to get approved by your BD, because they love this stuff.
 They know this coupled with the Financial Planning Fact Finders are the best way to keep everyone out of the usual troubles.

-It's common for investors to want to complain after realizing their investment performance isn't what they wanted.
-With this IPS software program, you can show them you achieved the type of results they initially agreed upon.
 Then the only way they can cause trouble, is if you didn't manage the account according to its guidelines.
 This shouldn't happen because you can refer to it if you forgot, replaced the investment manager, the client passed away and now you're dealing with an heir, etc.

 • The learning curve is about an hour of reading the directions and tinkering with your first case.
-After you get the hang of it, and make the template your own, you can make a professional IPS for clients in less than half an hour.
+After you get the hang of it, and make the template your own, then you can make a professional IPS for clients in less than half an hour.

 Contents of the Seven Main IPS Software Pages